ClanBadJas/ClanBotJas.js/README.md

 Copy/rename `config.js-example` to `config.js` and edit your settings (to get ID's from your Discord server, enable `Developer mode` in your Discord client, then right click the object you want to copy the ID from and press `Copy ID` from the dropdown list).

-In case your run (Debian) Linux like we do, make it start at boot as a service with the following systemd file:
+In case your run (Debian) Linux like we do, make it start at boot as a service with the following systemd file `clanbotjas.service`:
 ```
 [Unit]
 Description=ClanBotJas Discord Bot